 I had read one of the book written by Syed Abdullah Al-Edrus.
 When he wrote, he went with the penned name Ahmad Lutfi.
 I was just playing around with the WebOPAC at my workplace when I saw the title.
 Within a day, I had finished reading “Balik dari medan perjuangan” = “Return from the war”.
 I was happy that I was able to read a book written by him.

 The title page of the book

-Pak Kassim, as he is called till now, is the 4th child.
-He is also my father-in-law.
+Pak Kassim, was the 4th child.
+He’s my father-in-law.
 Married to Jainab bte Mohamed, they had 7 sons of which 2 died before birth.
 My husband is the eldest son.
-Pak Kassim is usually amiable and quite the joker, though not everyone can stomach his jokes at times… hahaa…
+Pak Kassim was an amiable man and quite the joker, though not everyone can stomach his jokes at times… hahaa…

 The last was Pak Busu (Majid).
 He was married to Mak Busu Salmah and they had the most number of children.
-If I’m not mistaken, they had about 10 children.
+They had 13 children, 9 sons and 4 daughters.